“Think pink”, so sang Kay Thompson in Funny Face. Well in

 2 eggs (medium) beaten

-1 handful (apologies for loose measures) grated parmesan cheese
+1 handful (apologies for loose measures) grated parmesan

 Zest of 1 lemon